In 2018, a whopping 31.9 million Americans over the age of 12 were illegal drug users, according to the National Center for Drug Abuse Statistics.

 There’s no shame in needing help through your withdrawal.
 A medically supervised detox program can keep you honest, and it can keep you safe, too.

 Depending on the severity of your addiction, it could be fatal to try and detox on your own.
 At a medical facility, you’ll have round-the-clock care for the days of withdrawal.
-The right medicine and care can ease the process, as can the assurance of a well-versed team guiding you through it.
+A medication-assisted treatment and care can ease the process, as can the assurance of a well-versed team guiding you through it.

 How to Help Withdrawal — Start Now